Ultimate Spider-Man: Total Mayhem: Reception

 In a critical review Kristan Reed of Eurogamer gave the game a 5 out of 10.
 He found the game's controls frustrating and boss battles "irritating".
 Reed did concede that the visuals were strong, and called them "vibrant".
 IGN's Levi Buchanan felt that the controls were less precise on the iPad than the iPhone, and noted they do not scale well.
-Controls were a criticism of Pocket Gamer reviwer Tracy Erickson as well.
+Controls were a criticism of Pocket Gamer reviewer Tracy Erickson as well.
 Erickson particularly noted that the evade system often was hindered by being backed against a wall, or appearing all to late altogether.
 Jasmin Smith of Video Gamer stated that while Ultimate Spider-Man: Total Mayhem is not a bad game, it "play[s] out like every other action orientated game Gameloft has churned out on the App Store."